 Meanwhile, racketeers, in addition to buying whiskey and other liquors smuggled from Canada, Great Britain and Mexico, manufactured alcohol.
 Some racketeers bought up closed breweries and distilleries and hired former employees to make the same products illegally.
 Others corrupted brewers otherwise engaged in the production of legal “near beer.”
-Under Volstead, owners of breweries were allowed to make beer containing less than one half of one percent alcohol by volume.
-To do that, legal brewers had to brew the beer and then remove the three or more percent of leftover alcohol to reach the legal level.
+Under Volstead, owners of breweries were allowed to make beer containing no more than one half of one percent alcohol by volume.
+To do that, legal brewers had to brew the beer and then remove the leftover alcohol to reach the legal level.
 Some brewers switched to soft drinks, “cereal” drinks and other legal beverages, while others gave in to the temptation to deal with gangsters, who paid cash for the higher-percentage alcohol beer.
-Chicago racketeer Johnny Torrio, in the weeks after Prohibition began in 1920, partnered with two other mobsters and legitimate brewer Joseph Stenson to manufacture for sale illegal beer in nine breweries.
+Chicago racketeer Johnny Torrio, in the months after Prohibition began in 1920, partnered with two other mobsters and legitimate brewer Joseph Stenson to manufacture for sale illegal beer in nine breweries.
 Torrio convinced hundreds of street criminals they could become wealthy by cooperating in the secret beer distribution racket to speakeasies, organized within agreed-upon and strictly enforced territories in the city.
 He and his partners took in $12 million a year in the early 1920s.
 Torrio later turned control of his Chicago bootlegging racket over to his successor, Al Capone.

 Racketeers also stole millions of gallons of industrial grain alcohol and redistilled it for sale in speakeasies.
 But it could be unsafe to drink.
 Industrial alcohol, undrinkable and thus exempted by the Volstead Act, was used in cleaning products, paints, cosmetics, gasoline, tobacco, scientific research and other legal uses.
 To render it undrinkable, the liquid was “denatured” with chemical additives such as wood alcohol, ether or benzene.
 Industrial alcohol, unlike drinkable alcohol, was not taxed, but the government required manufacturers to blend a small amount of the additives to give the alcohol a terrible taste and smell to deter people from drinking it.